Alice B. Toklas: Later life, after Stein's death

-Although Gertrude Stein willed much of her estate to Toklas, including their shared art collection (some of it Picassos) housed in their apartment at 5 rue Christine, the couple's relationship had no legal recognition.
+Although Gertrude Stein willed much of her estate to Toklas, including their shared art collection (including works of Picasso) housed in their apartment at 5 rue Christine, the couple's relationship had no legal recognition.
 As many of the paintings appreciated greatly in value, Stein's relatives took action to claim them, eventually removing them from Toklas's residence and placing them in a bank vault while she was away on vacation.
 Toklas then relied on contributions from friends as well as her writing to make a living.

 In 1954, Toklas published The Alice B. Toklas Cookbook, a book that mixes reminiscences and recipes.
 The most famous recipe, contributed by her friend Brion Gysin, is for "Haschich Fudge", a mixture of fruit, nuts, spices, and "canibus sativa" [sic] or marijuana.
 The "Haschich Fudge" recipe appeared in the British edition of the book, but it was left out of the first United States edition published by Harper & Brothers.
 It was included in the second American edition and became popular within the 1960s counterculture movement.
 She and the recipe were referenced in the 1968 film, I Love You, Alice B. Toklas, starring Peter Sellers, as well as the 1969 Bewitched episode, "Tabitha's Weekend".
 When Tabitha asked if Endora could have a cookie, Endora asked Phyllis Stephens (Tabitha's other grandmother), "They wouldn't by chance be from an Alice B. Toklas recipe?"
 The cookbook has been translated into numerous languages.

 A second cookbook followed in 1958, Aromas and Flavors of Past and Present.
 However, Toklas did not approve of it, as it was heavily annotated by Poppy Cannon, an editor at House Beautiful magazine.
 Toklas also wrote articles for several magazines and newspapers, including The New Republic and The New York Times.

 In 1963, Toklas published her autobiography What Is Remembered, which ends abruptly with the death of Stein.

 Toklas's later years were very difficult because of poor health and financial problems.
 She converted to the Catholic Church in 1957.
 She died in poverty at the age of 89, and is buried next to Stein in Père Lachaise Cemetery, Paris, France; her name is engraved on the back of Stein's headstone.